xpack/xcdl-cli-ts/website/_xcdl.github.io/guide/concepts.md

 Usually component writers install packages by cloning one or more Git repositories (one main repository with multiple submodules linked to it, one for each package).

-## XCDL metadata
+## xCDL metadata

 The configuration tools require information about the various options provided by each package, their consequences and constraints, and other properties such as the location of online documentation.
-This information has to be provided in the form of **XCDL** metadata files.
-XCDL is short for **eXtensible Component Definition Language**, and is specifically designed as a way of describing configuration options.
+This information has to be provided in the form of **xCDL** metadata files. xCDL is short for **eXtensible Component Definition Language**, and is specifically designed as a way of describing configuration options.

-### XCDL objects
+### xCDL objects

-The XCDL definition language includes several objects used to define all the configuration details.
+The xCDL definition language includes several objects used to define all the configuration details.

-The XCDL objects are organised hierarchically, from leaf option objects up to the root repository object.
+The xCDL objects are organised hierarchically, from leaf option objects up to the root repository object.

 ### The virtual hierarchy

-In addition to the physical view represented by the file system folders and files, the XCDL hierarchy can be considered a virtual view of the project resources.
+In addition to the physical view represented by the file system folders and files, the xCDL hierarchy can be considered a virtual view of the project resources.

 In Eclipse, this virtual hierarchy can be presented in a custom project explorer.
 Inactive nodes will not be shown in the virtual hierarchy at all.

 #### JavaScript mapping

-As a design decision, the XCDL objects must map 1:1 to JavaScript objects, i.e. have properties whose names match the JavaScript naming convention and have only values of type string, number, object or array of objects (not necessarily of same type).
+As a design decision, the xCDL objects must map 1:1 to JavaScript objects, i.e. have properties whose names match the JavaScript naming convention and have only values of type string, number, object or array of objects (not necessarily of same type).

-The main advantage of defining the XCDL objects using the JavaScript syntax (compared, for instance with XML definitions) is an inherent simplicity and uniformity.
-As a consequence, XCDL objects can be very easily serialised in JSON files, the preferred exchange format.
+The main advantage of defining the xCDL objects using the JavaScript syntax (compared, for instance with XML definitions) is an inherent simplicity and uniformity.
+As a consequence, xCDL objects can be very easily serialised in JSON files, the preferred exchange format.

 #### Hierarchy

-Except the root node, all XCDL objects have a single parent; in other words the nodes can be represented as a tree.
+Except the root node, all xCDL objects have a single parent; in other words the nodes can be represented as a tree.

-Except leaf nodes, all XCDL objects also have an ordered array of children nodes.
+Except leaf nodes, all xCDL objects also have an ordered array of children nodes.

 #### Node name